-The next baptism service is going to be held on Sunday, Sept.
-18th, at 4pm at the Sandling Beach, Shelter 4.
+North Wake's next Baptism Service is Sunday, Oct.
+8th, immediately following the 2nd service.
 Each candidate will have the opportunity to briefly tell his or her story of coming to know Christ (see attached sheet).
 Children will be asked more directive questions such as, "Why it is that you want to be baptized?" and "Have you placed your trust in Jesus as your Savior?"
 Please feel free to invite family and friends to witness this celebration, as it is a powerful expression of the grace and mercy of God.
-Once you've completed this form please contact Rob Craig to step up the candidate interview.
+Once you've completed this form please contact the church office at office@northwake.com to sep up the candidate interview.